kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 	> **NOTE:** To trigger the `watch-pods` build without introducing any changes, edit any file within the `test-infra` repository and create a pull request.
 You don't need to merge it as the job is triggered anyway.
 After a successful `watch-pods` image build, close the pull request.

-5. Update the `RELEASE_VERSION`file with the name of the next minor release candidate and merge the pull request to `master`.
-For example, if the `RELEASE_VERSION` on the `master` branch is set to `0.9.2`, then change the version to `1.0.0-rc1`.
+5. Update the `RELEASE_VERSION` file with the name of the next minor release candidate and merge the pull request to `master`.
+For example, if the `RELEASE_VERSION` on the `master` branch is set to `1.4.2`, then change the version to `1.5.0-rc1`.

 ### kyma-project/kyma

 1. Create a release branch in the `kyma` repository.

 	Do it only for major and minor releases.
-	The name of this branch should follow the `release-x.y` pattern, such as `release-0.9`.
+	The name of this branch should follow the `release-x.y` pattern, such as `release-1.4`.

 	```bash
 	git fetch upstream